The ultimate guide to understanding the customer journey

 Understanding your customer journey makes it easier to determine what customers expect from their experiences with your brand.

 The needs, wants, and motivations of your personas will vary according to the channel they prefer at each touchpoint.
-Taking the time to learn about your various customer journeys will help you tailor the experience to the customer.
+Customer journeys are also important for you to develop a customer-centric approach to your marketing.
+By understanding your customer’s journeys, you can tailor the experience to their needs.

 The more you offer personalized, relevant marketing across your marketing channels, the happier your customer will be.
 And a happy customer is a loyal customer.
 Ultimately, you’ll find retaining customers and turning them into brand advocates far easier.